NVIDIA/NeMo-Skills/recipes/opensciencereasoning/sdg_pipeline/README.md

 5. Enforces MCQ option counts (`num_options`), which currently support choices formatted as `{LETTER})`, and optional formatting checks (`option_format_regex`).
 6. Moves any extra keys into `metadata` to keep downstream fields consistent.

-## Editing Templates Safely
-- Always schedule `filter_problems` first.
+## How to use
+- It is highly recommended to always schedule `filter_problems` first (except when running `seed_data_postprocess`).
+It prepares the data in the format expected by the pipeline.
 Input must be JSONL with `problem` (required), plus optional GT answer and id fields.
+Any additional keys are automatically preserved inside `metadata`.
 To replace the provided GT answer with the majority-voted result, set `remove_expected_answer: true`.
-Any additional keys are automatically preserved inside `metadata`.
 - Ensure questions are fully formatted before ingest (e.g., multiple-choice options included).
-- When GT answers are missing, include `generate_solutions` before `difficulty_estimation` so the majority-voted GT is available.
-- `difficulty_estimation` currently supports only boxed answer extraction.
 - You can replace [`scripts/filter_solutions.py`](scripts/filter_solutions.py) with a project-specific filter while keeping its CLI contract.